-What is Dialectical Behavioral Therapy (DBT)
+What is DBT Therapy

-The goal of DBT is to transform negative thinking patterns and destructive behaviors into positive outcomes using a variety of problem solving and acceptance-based techniques within a framework of dialectical methods.
+The goal of DBT therapy is to transform negative thinking patterns and destructive behaviors into positive outcomes using a variety of problem solving and acceptance-based techniques within a framework of dialectical methods.
 By freeing individuals from their negative thought processes and helping them to establish mindfulness practices and emotional regulation, they will be better prepared to manage any challenging hardships that lay ahead.

 Along with being the gold standard for treating borderline personality disorder, DBT has proven to be highly successful in treating a variety of other mental disorders including eating disorders , post-traumatic stress disorder , substance abuse disorders , and depression .